Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco has a 9-12 record (winning 42.9% of its games) when it has played as moneyline favorites of -110 or shorter.
+- San Francisco has entered 15 games this season as the underdog by +100 or more and is 6-9 in those contests.

-- The implied moneyline probablility in this matchup gives the Giants a 52.4% chance to win.
+- The Giants have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- San Francisco has played in 40 games with an over/under set, and have combined with its opponents to go over the total 19 times (19-18-3).
+- San Francisco and its opponents have gone over the total this season in 19 of its 41 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.